Skip to main content

 Certified: Operation is carried out in the same manner as a manned aircraft so the same rules of the air apply.

-It is illegal to fly SUAs inside an airport Flight Restriction Zone (FRZ) without permission.
+It is illegal to fly RPASs inside an airport Flight Restriction Zone (FRZ) without permission.

-If your UAS endangers the safety of an aircraft it is a criminal offence & you could go to prison for 5 years.
+If your RPAS endangers the safety of an aircraft it is a criminal offence & you could go to prison for 5 years.

 Civil Aviation Authority (CAA) guidelines & NATS advice can be found at:

-400ft height restriction, above the surface of the earth, for all UASs, unless exempted by the CAA.
+400ft height restriction, above the surface of the earth, for all RPASs, unless exempted by the CAA.

 Flight Restriction Zone (FRZ) around aerodromes (certified, licenced, government & protected), see map below, consisting of the following at Belfast City Airport: